Total War Pre-Workout Review

 This is because it contains extra caffeine from 2 aminoisoheptaine, theobromine and alpha-Yohimbe.
 However, the taurine effectively helps to alleviate the muscle tear and cramps associated with the stimulants.

 For even more energy, Total War contains a potent dose of beta-alanine (3.2g), which is more than the minimum requirement of 2g per day.
+You can also find the same amount of this in which you can also find the same amount in Beyond Raw.
 Beta-alanine helps you train longer and better by increasing endurance, as explained in the video below:

 Also, it contains an essential pre-workout ingredient, citrulline malate (6g) to allow you to hit more reps and ease the muscle soreness that might comes after.